PoinT GOResearch

 Strength Training Hormonal Hypothesis: Do Acute Hormones Drive Growth?

-Re-evaluating the traditional hypothesis that acute post-exercise testosterone and GH elevations drive hypertrophy.
+Critical review of the hormonal hypothesis of hypertrophy — does acute post-exercise testosterone and GH actually drive muscle growth?

 research